i2p/i2p.www/i2p2www/spec/proposals/150-garlic-farm-protocol.rst

 This is the spec for the Garlic Farm wire protocol, based on JRaft, its "exts" code for implementation over TCP, and its "dmprinter" sample application [JRAFT]_.
+JRaft is an implementation of the Raft protocol [RAFT]_.

+We were unable to find any implementation with a documented wire protocol.
+However, the JRaft implementation is simple enough that we could inspect the code and then document its protocol.
+This proposal is the result of that effort.

 This will be the backend for coordination of routers publishing entries in a Meta LeaseSet.
 See proposal 123.